Wbwren/Personal-portfolio/README.md

 * The website has been tested on an iPhone 5, Samsung Galaxy s10, Acer swift 3 and a desktop PC with a 1080p and 4k monitor.
 All sections were assessed on each device to ensure each section was fully functioning.

-* W3C Markup and CSS validation services were used to test code valididty.
-Errors were idetified and subsequtely rectified.
+* W3C Markup and CSS validation services were used to test code validity.
+Errors were identified and subsequently rectified.

 * The website [Am I Responsive](http://ami.responsivedesign.is/) was also used as seen below.